pythonanywhere/help_pages/articles/AsyncInWebApps.md

 * respond immediately to the user and let them know the request is now in state "pending"

-* set up an **Always-on task** (if you have a paid account).
-You can use a **Scheduled task** instead, if you don't have a paid account, but your queue will only be processed when the scheduled task is scheduled.
+* set up an **Always-on task**.
+You can use a **Scheduled task** instead, but your queue will only be processed when the scheduled task is scheduled.
 The job of the task is to monitor your task queue (eg the database), and pick jobs off one by one.
 Include some code to update the job status (eg, pending, under way, complete...)

 * give the user a way of checking on the progress of the job, either by asking them to refresh the page, or perhaps setting up an